ZentrixLabs/ZLGetCert/README.md

 - **Wildcard**: Wildcard domain certificates (*.domain.com)
 - **From CSR**: Submit existing CSR files to CA

-## OpenSSL Integration

-When OpenSSL is detected, the application can:
+## PEM/KEY Export (Built-in)

+The application includes a **pure .NET implementation** for PEM and KEY file extraction - no external dependencies required!

+Features:
-- Extract PEM and KEY files from PFX certificates
+- **Extract PEM and KEY files** from PFX certificates using built-in .NET cryptography
-- Generate certificate chains (root/intermediate)
+- **Generate certificate chains** (root/intermediate certificates)
-- Clean up temporary files automatically
+- **No OpenSSL required** - works out of the box on any Windows system
+- **PKCS#1 format** - compatible with Apache, NGINX, HAProxy, and other web servers
+- **RSA key support** - handles all common SSL/TLS certificate key sizes (2048-bit, 4096-bit)

+The pure .NET implementation ensures compatibility with air-gapped and restricted environments where installing third-party tools like OpenSSL is not permitted.

 ## Logging